Follow TV Tropes

 • Hopeless Boss Fight: The Keepers are impossible to defeat with conventional weaponry.
 The moment they suffer critical damage, they activate their shields and jump to hyperspace to regenerate.
 The Karos Keeper is only stopped by luring it into the Power Modules (which overload it so much it explodes), while the Keepers of Abassid are completely unstoppable and it takes Bentus' Heroic Sacrifice to destroy them.

-• Nanomachines: Sajuuk's point defense pulsar-like beams are known as "Nanite Beams".
+• Nanomachines: The Sajuuk's point defense pulsar-like beams are known as "Nanite Beams".

 • No Warping Zone: The Karos Keeper has a hyperspace inhibitor that keeps the Hiigaran fleet from fleeing until it's trapped with the Power Modules.

-• Portal Network: They built highly advanced Hyperspace Gates to connect their empire.
-The Hiigarans reactivated it with the Trinity at the end of the second game and are busy exploring their Great Network.
-The network lives up to its name, extending throughout several galaxies.
+• Portal Network: They built highly advanced Hyperspace Gates to connect their empire across multiple galaxies.
+The Hiigarans reactivated it with the Trinity at the end of the second game, and are still exploring it by the time of Homeworld 3, over a century later.

 • Precursors: The creators of Hyperspace technology.
 May or may not be humans from Earth.
 According to Bentus, Sajuuk was one of them.

 • Wave-Motion Gun: The Phased Cannon Arrays.
-Mounted on their Dreadnought/Gatekeeper and Sajuuk.
+Mounted on their Dreadnought/Gatekeeper and the Sajuuk.

 Individuals